 Thesis specifications are available at Thesis and Dissertation Specifications.
 Sample pages are included for required elements.
 If you have further questions, contact the student services office at 303-492-8220 or firstname.lastname@example.org.
 The Graduate School recommends that you have your thesis or dissertation format pre-checked by the Graduate School before submitting electronically.
 You can do that by e-mailing a pdf version of the document to email@example.com.

 All theses and dissertations must be submitted electronically, by the posted graduation deadlines, to the UMI/ProQuest website.
 You will receive a response when your submission has been reviewed, so you should check your e-mail to ensure that it has been approved or see if any changes are needed.
-Also, you must submit a signature page by the same thesis submission deadline.
-The signature page is page ii of your thesis, which needs to be printed out.
-Two original signatures are then obtained, the chair of your committee and any one other member, and the page should be sent or delivered to the Graduate School by the thesis/dissertation submission deadline.
+Students must also submit a thesis approval form (TAF) to ensure that the final copy has been accepted by the thesis committee.
+The TAF must be uploaded as part of the electronic thesis submission process through UMI/Proquest, as a supplementary file.

 Graduation deadlines are set to allow the Graduate School to present graduates to the university as required.
 If you plan to graduate in any given semester you must meet the established deadlines in order to have your degree awarded.
 If you need to postpone your graduation, or if you miss any of those deadlines for any reason, you will need to plan to graduate in a future semester.
 Be sure to apply online to graduate for that upcoming semester.
 This is required so that the Graduate School will be aware of your graduation plans.